KomodoPlatform/Documentation.rst.old/docs/source/agama/mobile/add-Komodo-Assetchains-Agama-Mobile.rst

 * Submit a PR, use dev branch!

-Please make sure an asset chain is working in Agama before making a commit.
+Please make sure an asset chain is working in Agama before making a PR.
 Pull requests containing partial information or not working assets/servers will remain unmerged until all requirements are fulfilled.